Titan IIIC: Launch history

 The fourth IIIC launch (3C-11 on June 16, 1966) was used to send the LES 4 (Lincoln Experimental Satellite 4) into orbit.
 It was a US Air Force experimental communications satellite launched along with OV2-3, LES 3, and Oscar 4 from Cape Canaveral aboard a single Titan 3C rocket.
 It transmitted in X-band.

 The fifth Titan IIIC (3C-12 on August 26, 1966) failed shortly after launch when pieces of the payload fairing started breaking off.
 Around 80 seconds, the remainder of the shroud disintegrated, causing loss of launch vehicle control as well as the payload (a group of IDCSP satellites intended to provide radio communication for the US Army in Vietnam).
-The ISDS activated automatically when one of the SRBs broke away from the stack and destroyed the entire launch vehicle.
+The Titan performed a cartwheel, causing SRM #1 to break off the stack, activating its ISDS system and blowing up the entire launch vehicle.
 The exact reason for the shroud failure was not determined, but the fiberglass payload shrouds used on the Titan III up to this point were replaced with a metal shroud afterwards.

-A Titan IIIC in November 1970 (3C-19) failed to place its missile early warning satellite (DSP 1) in the correct orbit due to a Transtage failure and a 1975 launch (3C-25) of two DSCS II (DSCS-2 5 and DSCS-2 6) military communication satellites left in LEO by another Transtage failure.
+A Titan IIIC in November 1970 (3C-19) failed to place its missile early warning satellite (DSP 1) in the correct orbit due to a Transtage guidance problem and a 1975 launch (3C-25) of two DSCS II (DSCS-2 5 and DSCS-2 6) military communication satellites left in LEO by a Transtage power failure.

-On March 25, 1978, a launch of two DSCS II satellites (3C-35 with DSCS-2 9 and DSCS-2 10) ended up in the Atlantic Ocean when the Titan second stage hydraulic pump failed, resulting in engine shutdown approximately 470 seconds after launch.
-The Range Safety destruct command was sent, but it was unclear if the stage received it or if it had already broken up by that point.
+On March 25, 1978, a launch of two DSCS II satellites (3C-35 with DSCS-2 9 and DSCS-2 10) performed normally through stage 1 powered flight and part of stage 2 flight.
+At T+425 seconds, a hydraulic line ruptured from overpressurization caused by a malfunction of the hydraulic pump, causing immediate loss of system pressure.
+Engine gimbaling control was lost and the Titan began tumbling.
+The guidance system sensed negative acceleration and sent an automatic shutdown command to the engine.
+The Range Safety destruct command was sent at T+630 seconds, sending the DSCS satellites into the Atlantic Ocean.

 The last IIIC (3C-38 with DSP 10) was launched in March 1982.